Tax Credits: Navigating HMRC

-The TCO is responsible for many of the operational parts of the tax credits system and back office processes.
-The TCO process claims, carry out compliance checks, deal with disputes, appeals and complaints, amongst other things.
+The Benefits and Credits (B&C) operational business stream in HMRC's Customer Services Directorate is responsible for many of the operational parts of the tax credits system and back office processes.
+The B&C process claims, carry out compliance checks, deal with disputes, appeals and complaints, amongst other things.

-Generally, the TCO are a ‘back office’ which means that they don’t interact with claimants in the same way that advisers on the tax credits helpline do.
-Normally, contact with the TCO is with a specific TCO worker about a specific issue, such as an appeal or a compliance investigation.
+Generally, the B&C are a ‘back office’ which means that they don’t generally interact with claimants in the same way that advisers on the tax credits helpline do.
+Normally, contact with B&C operations is with a specific HMRC worker about a specific issue, such as an appeal or a compliance investigation.

-HMRC’s tax credits helpline advisers send referrals to the TCO for issues that they cannot immediately deal with such as backdating and notional offsetting requests.
+HMRC’s tax credits helpline advisers send referrals to B&C operations for issues that they cannot immediately deal with such as backdating and notional offsetting requests.

 Debt Management (DM)

 DM is the part of HMRC responsible for collecting debt owed to the department.
 This includes tax credits debt as well as normal tax debt.
 Tax credits overpayments start out with the TCO but after an initial attempt at recovery the debts are passed to DM or sometimes private third party companies..

 HMRC have a network of contact centres that deal with telephone calls from claimants.
 Often referred to as the tax credit helpline (0345 300 3900 or 0345 300 3909 for textphone), it is actually a group of contact centres spread across the UK who deal with calls to the main helpline number.
 The tax credit helpline works very closely with the back office tax credit teams.

-The tax credit helpline escalate cases to the TCO if they cannot deal with a particular issue.
+The tax credit helpline escalate cases to the B&C operations back office if they cannot deal with a particular issue.